mparticle-tse/mp-roku-example-scenegraph-sdk/READ_ME.md

 # mp-roku-example-scenegraph-sdk

-This is a example app that is mainly dervived from the example in the [MP Roku SDK](https://github.com/mParticle/mparticle-roku-sdk).
+This is a example app that is mainly derived from the example in the [MP Roku SDK](https://github.com/mParticle/mparticle-roku-sdk).

-The Main differences are that this sample only contains the Scenegraph SDK as the [Legacy SDK is no longer supported](https://blog.roku.com/developer/2017/02/01/legacy-sdk) and that this one conatins a ```launch.json``` file in the ```.vscode``` directory that is used in conjunction with the [Brightscript plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript) to run a debugger.
+The Main differences are that this sample only contains the Scenegraph SDK as the [Legacy SDK is no longer supported](https://blog.roku.com/developer/2017/02/01/legacy-sdk) and that this one contains a ```launch.json``` file in the ```.vscode``` directory that is used in conjunction with the [Brightscript plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript) to run a debugger.

 # Getting Started

-**You will need a Roku Device to use this sample properally**
+**You will need a Roku Device to use this sample properly**

 Follow the instructions provided to you in the box that your Roku came with or if they were missing use this guide from [their site](https://support.roku.com/article/208754888).